codetojoy/presentations/PEI_Devs_Random_Walk/ReadMe.md

 * Early on, I gave a talk without preparing for time.
 Naturally, I had way too much material.
 * I've given code-heavy talks to a group that weren't really coders.
 Uncomfortable.
-* At a 45-minute lunch-n-learn with elite coders, I've given a 10 minute, artsy history of an existing tool, prior to introducing the topic.
-Bad idea.
-They wanted a quick intro and then code examples.
+* At a 45-minute lunch-n-learn with elite coders, I opened with a 10 minute, artsy history of an existing tool, prior to the main topic. *Bad* idea.
+They wanted a quick intro and code examples.
 In this case, *code is gold*.
+* Nothing is more nerve-wracking than an A/V issue before a presentation.
+Do all you can to prepare for this.

 ## The Skinny